lightbend/kalix-jvm-sdk/samples/scala-valueentity-shopping-cart/README.md

-# Shopping Cart example (using a Replicated Entity)
+# Shopping Cart example (using a Value Entity)

-This example project implements an API for a shopping cart using an Akka Serverless Replicated Entity.
+This example project implements an API for a shopping cart using an Akka Serverless Value Entity.
 ## Designing

 While designing your service it is useful to read [designing services](https://developer.lightbend.com/docs/akka-serverless/services/development-process.html)